emberjs/guides/source/localizable/routing/defining-your-routes.md

 At every level of nesting (including the top level), Ember automatically provides a route for the `/` path named `index`.
+To see when a new level of nesting occurs, check the router, whenever you see a `function`, that's a new level.

 For example, if you write a simple router like this: